faduzin/statistics-review/README.md

 - 15/03 - learned about variance and standard deviation
 - 16/03 - read 10 pages of the book naked statistics
 - 17/03 - little progress
+- 18/03 - wrote about standard deviation, mean and median

 ## Introduction
 This document serves as a structured review of key statistical concepts essential for data analysis and data science.
 Each section will be filled with notes, definitions, examples, and insights as I progress through my studies.
 The goal is to build a strong foundation in statistics to enhance analytical and problem-solving skills.